 Funky Turns 40: Black Character Revolution – Exhibition Results From The Schomburg Center For Research In Black Culture

 We are busy getting our traveling exhibitions booked in museums around the country.
 There are more exhibitions to come, so stay tuned!
-201,437 people have seen one of our funky traveling exhibitions to date!!!
+We have passed a major milestone…drumroll from the funky drummer please…we have passed the quarter of a million mark…284,976 people have seen one of our funky Black history traveling exhibitions to date!!!

 I recently had an opportunity to speak with Leo Sullivan, one of the pioneering Black animators who helped lead the revolution of positive Black animated characters during the 1970’s.
 I interviewed Leo for close to an hour, spoke to him after the interview for a little longer.
 He was gracious, humorous and introspective.
 His bio and interview are below.
 It was an honor to speak to this Animation Legend.